It is an obstruction caused by an embolus, a piece of material that causes a blockage within a blood vessel.

 The clot can then move into an artery and cause arterial embolization.

-Assuming normal circulation, an embolus formed in a systemic vein will always impact the lungs, after passing through the right side of the heart.
+Assuming average circulation, an embolus formed in a systemic vein will always impact the lungs after passing through the right side of the heart.

-This will form a pulmonary embolism causing a blockage of the main lung artery and can be a complication of deep vein thrombosis.
+This will form a pulmonary embolism causing a blockage of the primary lung artery and can be a complication of deep vein thrombosis.

 The most common sites of origin for pulmonary emboli are the femoral veins.
 The deep veins of the calf are the most common sites for current thrombi.